 Sam Houston Jones State Park

-Hit the trails in Southwest Louisiana.
+Hit the trails in southwest Louisiana.

 The park was named for two men with similar names.
 Sam Houston Jones, Louisiana’s 46th governor, received the honor after working tirelessly to establish the park in 1944.
 The park also commemorates the accomplishments of Sam Houston, the Texas and Tennessee governor who traveled extensively in this stretch of Louisiana over 150 years ago.

 There are plenty of camping options at Sam Houston Jones State Park.
-Listen to the sounds of the swamp from the screen porch at one of ten luxurious new cabins.
+Listen to the sounds of the swamp from the screen porch at one of ten luxurious cabins.
 The deluxe lodge, with a sleeping capacity of 14, works great for group travelers.
 Choose from 30 RV spots with full sewer, water and 50 amp electric hookups.

 Entrance fee: $3 per person; free for seniors age 62 and older, and children age 3 and younger.